How to Touch Up Wall Paint

 Make sure your paint is mixed well before putting it on your walls.
 Shake the can for several minutes or stir vigorously just before using it.
 Apply the new coating using a brush on small areas and a roller on larger spaces.
 Check to be sure the new paint is blending well with the original finish before doing the whole job.

 Shiny finishes can be the most difficult to touch up.
 This includes eggshell, semi-gloss and high-gloss, as well as all oil and alkyd-based finishes.
 Even flat oil and alkyd will flash if you try to touch up in the middle of a wall or ceiling.
-For all these finishes use the "break to break" method to freshen the finish.
-Original paint or not, the only way to avoid a flashing problem is to do a whole wall.
+For all these finishes use the break-to-break method to freshen the finish.
+Original paint or not, the only way to avoid a flashing problem when using shiny paint is to do a whole wall.

 Trim should be treated in the same way as shiny finishes, painting from one break point to another.
 Break points for trim are the points where two separate pieces of molding come together such as at the corners on door and window casings.
 Also where one pieces of molding is laid over another, the joint between the two makes a good break point.
 The edges of an individual piece of molding can also form a break point where the plane of the wood surface changes.

-To touch up on a door casing, for example, do all along one side from the floor, to where it meets the header.
+To touch up on a door casing, for example, do all along one side from the floor to where it meets the header.
 Don't do the narrow edge of the casing where it meets the wall, just do the face.
 As long as the new paint is fairly close to the original color and sheen, it will be hard to see the difference between the side and header molding pieces when it dries.
 At the edge, the touch-up will not be noticeable because it's seen at a different light angle from the face.